 The Keys to Successful Lean Material Management

 Over the years many manufacturers have adopted Lean tools focused on improving the efficiency of production processes.
 However, often despite these efforts manufacturers still suffer downtime, poor productivity and missed deliveries.
-The cause is the inability to get materials to the right place in the right time and in the right quantity.
+The cause is the inability to get materials to the right place at the right time and in the right quantity.

 Many companies know about Kanban and pull systems, but few seem confident to use them.
-Instead they often rely on cumbersome and ineffective spreadsheets.
+Instead, they often rely on cumbersome and ineffective spreadsheets.
 ERP systems also fail to offer solutions to many companies.
 A value stream map will show the process steps and, critically, the information flows that trigger the movement of materials and production jobs from one process to the next.
-From this you can develop your future state map.
+From this, you can develop your future state map.
 It is at this point you will probably get introduced to some new concepts for managing the flow of production jobs and materials.

 The Difference Between Push, Pull and Flow

 The first response many companies adopt to overcome problems with material shortages and late deliveries are to look for a software solution.
 I call this automating the chaos!
-There are very many systems available, but most offer a enterprise resource planning or ERP approach.
-In this approach the business enters a forecast for expected customer requirements in the future.
+There are very many systems available, but most offer an enterprise resource planning or ERP approach.
+In this approach, the business enters a forecast for expected customer requirements in the future.
 This is called a “push” system since materials and production are “pushed” through the production process in anticipation of future customer demand.
 This approach relies on customer forecasts being accurate.
 If you are one of the many companies which cannot get accurate forecasts from customers, then the ERP approach will be ineffective.

-In a lean process we aim to achieve “flow”.
+In a lean process, we aim to achieve “flow”.
 This means that individual products flow from process to process in sequence.
-The ideal is “one piece flow” such as on an assembly line or production “cell”.
+The ideal is “one-piece flow” such as on an assembly line or production “cell”.
 Each process hands the product on to the next process without work in progress or delay between processes.
 Failing that, a “First in First Out” (FIFO) lane can be used to control work between processes.
 A FIFO lane has space for a limited amount of product, usually no more than a few hours of production.
 Once the lane is full the upstream process needs to stop.
 This controls the work in progress and ensures consistent, fast lead time for all products flowing between the two processes.

 Sometimes you can not achieve flow.
 For example, a process where it is necessary to run a batch of product such as heat treatment or plating or where set up times are too long to permit a batch size of one unit.
-Where processes have different hours of operation (e.g. one shift assembly vs. three shift machining) it can also be very difficult to achieve flow.
+Where processes have different hours of operation (e.g. one shift assembly vs. three-shift machining) it can also be very difficult to achieve flow.
 In these situations a pull approach can be used.
 This means that production at the upstream process is “pulled” by the consumption of parts at the downstream process.

 There are many different types of pull systems used in lean manufacturing processes.
 The one readers are likely to be most familiar with is Kanban.
-In a Kanban system a card is attached to each container of materials.
+In a Kanban system, a card is attached to each container of materials.
 As the materials are consumed on the production line the cards are removed and returned to the upstream process or to the supplier.
 Parts are then picked or manufactured in the quantities specified on the Kanban cards, the cards are attached to the containers and the replacement parts sent back to the line.
-Usually multiple Kanban cards will be required for each part.
+Usually, multiple Kanban cards will be required for each part.

 To calculate the number of cards you need to work out the lead time required to return the cards to the upstream process or supplier, to replenish the consumed parts and then to return these parts to the downstream process.
 You then need to calculate the maximum (not the average) number of parts that will be consumed by the downstream process over this replenishment lead time.
 Divide this by the number of parts per container to work out the number of Kanban cards you need in circulation for each part.
 You can then adjust the amount of parts in circulation up or down by adding or removing Kanban cards to the system.